 Prem is a web developer who also loves clean code and good user interfaces.
 He started developing for the web in 2001 using PHP.
 However, after he discovered Ruby on Rails in 2007, he never looked back.
 He loves tackling programming related problems, and always enjoys sitting in front of his computer diving into a hard problem to solve it.
 He also enjoys contributing back to Ruby on Rails in order to give back to the community and improve his beloved web framework.

-Reda Lemeden, a.k.a Kaishin, enjoys conceptualizing problems and solving them using technology and design.
-When he is not pushing pixels or sketching wireframes, he is most likely reading Japanese comics or playing action RPGs.
+Reda Lemeden, a.k.a Kaishin, leads our design team in Europe.
+He enjoys conceptualizing problems and solving them using technology and design.
+When he is not pushing pixels or writing code, he is most likely reading Japanese comics or playing action RPGs.
 Reda holds a master degree in business and has been designing interfaces since 2006.

 Trevor has been developing software professionally for 12 years, building products for both startups and established companies.
 Prior to joining thoughtbot, he was VP Engineering of SCVNGR.
 Trevor holds a Bachelor's degree in Computer Science from Colgate University.
 In his free time he enjoys cooking and the New York Football Giants.